dg-gh/welp_library/README.md

 To avoid typing one macro per file to include every option possible, the following macro before all the inclusions can achieve full includes all at once :

 	#define WELP_ALWAYS_INCLUDE_ALL

+Every file welp_name.hpp can have its own debug mode (if available) activated with the following macro :

+	#define WELP_NAME_DEBUG_MODE
+	#include "welp_name.hpp"

+To avoid typing one macro per file to activate the debug mode, the following macro before all the inclusions can be used :

+	#define WELP_ALWAYS_DEBUG_MODE